dexDev/dexAPI/README.md

 ## GetPairInfo

-Get real-time trade pair data by pairId.
+Get the real-time information of a trading pair.

 **Request** `GET /v1/pairinfo/:pairId`